 Ochil View recognises that staff are the key resource in tackling antisocial behaviour.
-It is important staff have the confidence and knowledge to identify and investigate incidents of anti-social behaviour and take appropriate action.
+It is important staff have the confidence and knowledge to identify and investigate incidents of antisocial behaviour and take appropriate action.

-All staff will receive training on anti-social behaviour to keep them aware of all options available for dealing with the problem and to enable them to develop the necessary skills to put these effectively into practice.
+All staff will receive training on antisocial behaviour to keep them aware of all options available for dealing with the problem and to enable them to develop the necessary skills to put these effectively into practice.

-16.0 THE ROLE OF THE MANAGEMENT COMMITTEE
+16.0 THE ROLE OF THE BOARD OF MANAGEMENT

 In accordance with the Association's structure of decision-taking, the Board of Management will consider and approve the Association's Policy on dealing with Antisocial Behaviour.
-The Customer Services Committee will receive quarterly performance reports on the implementation of that policy.
+The Board of Management will also receive quarterly performance reports of the Association's antisocial behaviour complaint handling performance.